What is a femur fracture?

 - The location of the fracture

-- Whether or not the skin and muscle is intact or if it was torn by the injury
+- Whether or not the skin and muscle are intact or if they were torn by the injury

 When a patient is seen who has a suspected femur fracture, a doctor will want to know how the injury occurred.
 Following a physical examination that looks for any deformity, breaks, bruising and bone fragments pushing on the skin, imaging tests will be used to provide more information and detail about the fracture.

 An X-ray scan is the most common way to assess a fracture, and will show where the bone is broken within the femur and what sort of fracture it is.
 A CT scan may also be used if an X-ray isn’t providing enough detail.